 Spring and Summer Beer Gardens

 In milder climates, there are a few more choices for maintenance-free plants in your beer garden.
 However, the care of the planters remains the same – minimal care required.
 Check your Planting Zones to determine what is best.
 The less maintenance you have on plants and planters the more time can be dedicated to your craft.

 Residential Beer Gardens

 Beer Gardens aren’t just for retail consumers in busy restaurant districts.
 If you’re a landscaping professional, you can transform your client’s backyard or patio into a private oasis to entertain.
-Add character to smaller areas with wall of Britz Tall Square Planter in several sizes, colors, and textures.
+Add character to smaller areas with wall of Hong Kong Tall Square Planters in several sizes, colors, and textures.

 Don’t worry about an occasional spilled drink.
 Fiberglass planters are easily cleaned with a simple solution.
 While the plant may suffer from an alcohol spill, the planters will not.
 A simple cleaning solution will have them looking new all year around.

 Whether for a commercial beer garden, home interior or exterior, each planter is manufactured by skilled craftsmen and painted in automotive paint with UV protection.
 Unlike planters made of plastic or terra cotta, your fiberglass planters will provide a lifetime of service while maintaining their original beauty.